 All Key Stage 2 classes have a class book which they read together.
 As well as reading this for pleasure, the children also analyse the text and discuss their ideas and opinions.
 They learn about different authors and begin to understand the text types they enjoy.
 To support reading for pleasure, we have developed Reading Dens in each class, where children can find a range of books to share and enjoy.

-Children need to read at home at least 4 times every week and it is vital that parents or other family members record any comments in the reading diaries.
+Children need to read at home every school day and it is vital that parents or other family members record any comments in the reading diaries.
 We also advise children to keep a note of any new vocabulary they come across and write down definitions.
 This can help them to develop their writing skills as well as reading.

-Reading fluently and confidently at Key Stage 2 is such a vital skill, as it can help the children with all other curriculum areas.
+Reading fluently and confidently at Key Stage 2 is such an important skill, as it can help the children with all other curriculum areas.